Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons: Abstract

 \section{Abstract}

 \ac{UAV} research faces challenges with safety, scalability, costs, and ecological impact when conducting hardware testing.
 High-fidelity simulators offer a vital solution by replicating real-world conditions to enable the development and evaluation of novel perception and control algorithms.
 However, the large number of available simulators poses a significant challenge for researchers to determine which simulator best suits their specific use-case, based on each simulator's limitations and customization readiness.
-This paper analyzes existing \ac{UAV} simulators and decision factors for their selection, aiming to enhance the efficiency and safety of research endeavors.
+In this paper we present an overview of 44 \ac{UAV} simulators, including in-depth, systematic comparisons for 14 of the simulators.
+Additionally, we present a set of decision factors for selection of simulators, aiming to enhance the efficiency and safety of research endeavors.